Andrey-Volkovitskiy/web-page-analyzer/README.md

 The application stores data using PostgresSQL.
 The database schema is described in *database.sql*

-- *make install* - comand to install dependencies
+- *make install* - to install dependencies
 - *make start* - to start the application
+(more commands in Makefile)